SophiaAramburu/TeamEightProject/README.md

 # TeamEightProject

-## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
+## What was your motivation?
+- Our motivation was to create a helpful application that will show users their favorite Youtuber's videos while simultaneously bringing up information about them on wikipedia.
+We thought that it was a unique idea for a duel search engine.
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
+## Why did you build this project?
+- We built this project because we wanted to practice the skills we have learned so far with JavaScript, HTML, API's, JSON, CSS frameworks, and more.
+While at the same time, having fun creating a functioning application for searching 2 things at once.
-- What problem does it solve?
+## What problem does it solve?
+- Our project solves the problem of having to open a separate tab to research the YouTuber whose videos you are watching- Showing you all you need to know about them while remaining on the same page.
-- What did you learn?
+## What did you learn?
+- We learned how to communicate and work as a group to create a fully functioning application.
+We also learned more about how API's worked in this project and about other CSS frameworks such as Bulma.

 ```md
 As a researcher